alttch/psrt/README.md

 Users with admin rights can obtain statistical data using a web browser (by default, at http://localhost:2884).

-The data can also be obtained for 3rd-party apps at *\http://host:port/status*:
+The data can also be obtained for 3rd-party apps at:

 ```shell
 curl http://localhost:2884/status